-- You can't use the audio device connected to (or part of) the headset for audio playback when the device is not being worn.
+- You can't use the audio device connected to (or part of) the headset for audio playback when the device isn't being worn.
 If you only have one audio headset, you may want to connect the audio headset to the host PC instead of the headset.
 If so, then you must turn off "switch to headset audio" in Settings > Mixed Reality > Audio and speech.

 - Left-click the speaker icon on the desktop taskbar and select from list of audio devices.